microsoft/RD-Agent/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "\U0001F31FFeature Request"
-about: Request for a new Qlib feature
+about: Request for a new RD-Agent feature
 labels: enhancement

 ---